AceParse: A Comprehensive Dataset with Diverse Structured Texts for Academic Literature Parsing: Introduction

 \section{Introduction}

-The increasing focus on data-centric AI has shifted the emphasis from model development to the critical role of data quality in advancing AI technologies~\cite{zha2023data}.
+The increasing focus on data-centric AI has shifted the emphasis from model to the critical role of data in advancing AI technologies~\cite{zha2023data, deng2024k2}.
+In this paradigm, the quality, diversity, and representativeness of data play a pivotal role in determining the success of AI systems.
 High-quality data are essential for training advanced models, particularly in domains requiring a deep understanding of complex information.
-Academic literature is a valuable data source due to its rich scientific content~\cite{taylor2022galactica}, but it is often stored in non-machine-readable formats like PDFs, necessitating effective parsing techniques to extract their information.
+Academic literature is a valuable data source due to its rich scientific content~\cite{deng2021gakg}, but it is often stored in non-machine-readable formats like PDFs, necessitating effective parsing techniques to extract their information.

 Academic literature typically features a blend of structured content, including tables, formulas, lists, and algorithms, all of which work together to convey scientific insight.
 Parsing literature presents several key challenges.
 First, OCR-based methods~\cite{smith2007overview, du2020pp, hegghammer2022ocr} often focus on character recognition, leading to loss of structural information.
-Second, while modular approaches~\cite{breezedeus_pix2text, opendatalab_mineru, lo2023papermage} can handle predefined content types like tables and formulas, they struggle with complex structures like algorithms and lists.
+These methods lack the ability to preserve the hierarchical and relational structure necessary for accurately understanding scientific content.
+Second, while modular approaches~\cite{opendatalab_mineru, lo2023papermage} can handle predefined content types like tables and formulas, they struggle with complex structures like algorithms and lists.
+Moreover, the lack of integration between modules often results in inconsistent outputs for interconnected content types.
 Existing end-to-end parsing models, such as Nougat~\cite{blecher2023nougat}, are often trained on narrow proprietary datasets with a limited diversity of structured content, restricting their ability to generalize effectively across diverse structures.
 Finally, existing open-source datasets remain limited to character-level parsing~\cite{pfitzmann2022doclaynet, li2020docbank} or focus on specific content types like tables or formulas~\cite{li2020tablebank, deng2017image}, which does not cover the full diversity of structured elements present in academic documents.
+This gap highlights the pressing need for datasets that encompass a more comprehensive range of structured content to support advanced parsing techniques.